mwoerlein/VectorGraphics/README.md

 This library is designed to construct and describe general vector graphics independent of its application backend.
 These descriptions are intended to separate the definition on an graphic/chart/... and its representation.

-A graphic could be serialized into various document types using there capabilities for vecorized representations.
+A graphic could be serialized into various document types using there capabilities for vectorized representations.
 Currently supported/planed serializations are:

 - export as standalone SVG content